-Animal Biosafety Level 1 is suitable for work involving well characterized agents that are not known to cause disease in healthy adult humans, and that are of minimal potential hazard to
+Animal Biosafety Level 1 is suitable for work involving well characterized agents that are not known to cause disease in healthy adult humans, and that are of minimal potential hazard to laboratory personnel and the environment.

 Animal Biosafety Level 2 is suitable for work with those agents associated with human disease.
 It addresses hazards from ingestion as well as from percutaneous and mucous membrane exposure.